-Below are some of the most common reject codes that occur when electronically filing Form 1120S.
-In some situations, the return can be re-filed electronically after making a correction on the return or the return may have to be mailed to the IRS.
+Below are some of the most common reject codes that occur when electronically filing Form 1120-S. In some situations, the return can be re-filed electronically after making a correction on the return, otherwise the return may have to be mailed to the IRS.

 R0000-932-01 - If "Amended Return" or (Superseded for 1120/1120S/1120-F/1041) checkbox is not checked, then taxpayer TIN in the Return Header must not be the same as a TIN of a previously accepted electronic return for the return type and tax period indicated in the tax return.

 This reject indicates the IRS has already accepted a return for this entity's Employer Identification Number (EIN) and the IRS will not accept a second return electronically with the same number.
 This generally occurs when the ERO has already transmitted this tax return and the reject is simply a duplicate filing.
 It also occurs when the preparer is attempting to file an amended return but failed to mark the return as amended.

 If the return needs to be marked as an amended return, from the main menu of the S corp return select Heading Information, Other Information, Amended Return and answer YES.

 R0000-900-01 - The return type indicated in the return header must match the return type established with the IRS for the EIN.